cloudposse/docs/content/faq/how-to-perform-rollbacks.md

 # Answer

 [Helm]({{< relref "tools/helm.md" >}}) handles rollbacks out-of-the-box.
-Everytime a helm replease is performed, it creates a new revision.
+Everytime a helm release is performed, it creates a new revision.
 By pinpointing a specific helm revision and performing a rollback, the previous version will be redeployed.

 There are a couple ways we recommend performing rollbacks.